 As part of the content strategy, you start by identifying the structure of these content, the purpose of the content, how they relate to each other, and how they will be presented.
 This is an important step in content modeling as it identifies content reuse and meaningful grouping of content as a content-first approach.

-As an example, let's take the Article, the structure of the article would be
+As an example, let's take the Article.
+The structure of an article would be:

 - Body text